 Once this uncertainty is overcome Greece can begin to rebuild.
 Herein lies the opportunity of this crisis, not just for Greece but for business globally.
 Should Greece choose to shun the Euro in favor of the Drachma (the Grexit as it is colloquially known), the Greek economy will, for a short time, be vastly more competitive, Greek exports will be inexpensive and opportunities for tourism investment (in a country where the ‘big four’ tour operators are UK owned), will be enticing in such an affordable location.

 The downside, however, would be the creation of a banking crisis of greater proportions than anything we’ve seen to date.
-This would lead to rampant inflation, and a contagion that would spread through the Eurozone and the rest of the world.
+This would lead to rampant inflation and contagion that would spread through the Eurozone and the rest of the world.

 The other option is far more challenging; it requires a period of stringent austerity.
 In short, it requires Greece to face the music, and this is something the business community will identify with strongly.
 Wolfestone Group's client base includes companies of all sizes who’ve faced recent economic challenges with pragmatism, tenacity, and good judgment.
 The Greek business community, the Greek government, and the Greek people have the talent and the fortitude to do the same, and we wish them well.